Sashanksurya/discoverai-endee/README.md

 4. Returns structured results with full metadata

 ### Step 3 — Synthesis Agent
-Receives the results and uses Claude to:
+Receives the results and uses AI Agent to:
 - Rank and present the most relevant movies
 - Write a natural language recommendation explaining *why* each film matches
 - Add director/genre context for discovery